iDE Global

 Menu

-Higher temperatures, extreme weather events—such as floods and droughts—and erratic rainfall patterns have a profound impact on smallholder farmers, who are vulnerable to even the slightest shift in climatic conditions.
-Their livelihoods and wellbeing teeter on their ability to obtain basic commodities: food, water, and shelter.
+Higher temperatures, extreme weather events—such as floods and droughts—and erratic rainfall patterns profoundly impact smallholder farmers, who are vulnerable to even the slightest shift in climatic conditions.
+Their livelihoods and well-being depend on their ability to grow food, source water, and keep a roof over their heads.

-Powering farmers to become resilient to climate change is one of the main cross-sectional strategies at the heart of iDE’s work.
-As we leverage market ecosystems to boost agricultural productivity, we also deploy tactics to help farmers adapt to changing climates such as promoting technologies like drip irrigation and solar pumps, linking farmers to information sources about the weather, helping communities determine priorities, and training people about climate change resilience and community-led management of natural resources.
+Powering low-income people to become resilient to climate change is one of the main cross-sectional strategies at the heart of iDE’s work.
+As we leverage market ecosystems to boost agricultural productivity and provide services to rural communities, we also deploy tactics to help people adapt to changing climates, promoting climate-resilient technologies, encouraging regenerative agriculture, and supporting community-led management of natural resources.

 Saving water for a dry day